basis-company/sharded-queue.py/README.md

     - `priority` can be used to sort requests inside the thread

 Runtime consist of several components:
+- `coordinator` is a mechanism that helps worker findout the queue
-- `queue` helps you to register requests to a handler
+- `queue` is used to register requests
-- `storage` a database that holds all queue data
+- `storage` a database containing queue data
-- `serializer` converts your request to string and restore them back
 - `worker` performs requests using handler
-- `coordinator` is a mechanism that helps worker findout the queue

 ## Installation
 Install using pip